LaRosa's Pizzeria: Menu

-LaRosa's signature pizza is a thin crust variety made with a distinctive thick, sweet sauce (a family recipe created by Buddy's Aunt Dena) and topped with provolone cheese.
+LaRosa's signature pizza is a thin crust variety made with a distinctive thick, sweet sauce (a family recipe created by the founder's Aunt Dena) and topped with provolone cheese.
 Their menu also includes "hoagys" with a variety of fillings and condiments, as well as calzones, salads, and pastas.

-The restaurant offers over 40 menu items and prides itself in using high-quality ingredients in its family recipes.

-In 2012, LaRosa's launched a gluten-free pizza to accommodate guests with specific dietary needs.
-While the restaurant initially limited the menu item to 8 restaurants to ensure that their staff members mastered the proper preparation and cleaning techniques involved, gluten-free options are now available at 15 pizzerias in Ohio and Kentucky, as well as Kings Island and Cincinnati Children's.

-In February 2022, LaRosa's introduced plant-based protein menu options to better serve their guests' growing interest in healthier eating and meat alternatives.
-Their Plant-Based Deluxe Pizza is made with plant-based pepperoni, plant-based Italian sausage, green peppers, onions, and vegan cheese.
-After testing the meat alternatives in select pizzerias, the company rolled out plant-based options to all 65 LaRosa's locations in Greater Cincinnati, Central Kentucky, and Southeast Indiana in September 2022.

-LaRosa's also offers its pasta and pizza sauces, salad dressings, Sweet & Spicy Diablo Sauce for dipping, and other selections from its menu at many Cincinnati grocery stores.

 Leadership

 In 2008, leadership of the company shifted as the founder, Buddy LaRosa, moved into the role of Chairman Emeritus.
 During the same year, longtime Chief Executive Officer T.D.
 Hughes was succeeded by Buddy's son, Michael LaRosa.
-Mark LaRosa, also Buddy's son, serves as President and Chief Culinary Officer.
+Mark LaRosa, also Buddy's son, is President and Chief Culinary Officer.

-In 1999, Michael's son Nick LaRosa joined the company and today is Executive Vice President of Strategy and Business Intelligence, becoming the third generation of the LaRosa family to serve in leadership of the family-managed pizza chain.
+In 1999, Michael's son Nick LaRosa joined the company and today is Executive Vice President of Strategy and Business Intelligence, becoming the third generation of the LaRosa family to lead the chain.